tomdevisser/howler/readme.txt

 == Description ==

-Howler makes it easy for clients, editors, or testers to leave actionable feedback directly on your website.
+Site Feedback makes it easy for clients, editors, or testers to leave actionable feedback directly on your website.
 With a single click, users can capture a screenshot, draw or annotate it, and send it straight to your Trello board or any email address you configure.

 It’s perfect for collecting visual feedback during web development, QA testing, or content review.